Jperi24/CasinoCashback/SETUP_GUIDE.md

 # Quick Setup Guide

-Follow these steps to get your Casino Cashback platform up and running:
+Follow these steps to get your Stakeback platform up and running:

 ## Step 1: Install Dependencies